 New DairyNZ associate directors announced

-Two dairy farmers from Taranaki and Levin will join DairyNZ’s Board of Directors, as its new associate directors.
+Two dairy farmers from Canterbury and the Bay of Plenty will join DairyNZ’s Board of Directors, as new associate directors.

-Matthew Herbert and Richard McIntyre have been selected to join the DairyNZ board, with each working alongside the directors for six board meetings.
-Matthew begins in October, while Richard will join the board from July 2020.
+Cameron Henderson and Carlos Delos Santos have been selected to join the DairyNZ board, with each working alongside the directors for six board meetings.
+Cameron begins in March, while Carlos will join the board from December.

-DairyNZ Chair Jim van der Poel says the associate directors have provided valuable contributions to the board since the roles were established six years ago.
+DairyNZ chair Jim van der Poel says the associate director roles have been providing the DairyNZ board with valuable input and contributions since the roles were established seven years ago.

-“Both Matthew and Richard bring enthusiasm and drive for the sector, and individual strengths which the board will value having around the table.
-Their experience will provide new thinking as the sector progresses.”
+“It is exciting to have Cameron and Carlos joining us this year, as they both bring their individual strengths and experiences which the board will value having around the table.
+Their experiences will bring new thinking, as the sector progresses.”

-Nine other farmers have been associate directors with DairyNZ since the initiative was introduced in 2013.
-The associate director roles are non-voting and are for dairy farmers wanting to move beyond their farm and into sector leadership.
+Eleven other farmers have been associate directors with DairyNZ since the initiative was introduced in 2013.
+The associate director roles are non-voting and are for dairy farmers wanting to move into sector leadership.

 Phone 027 836 6295